How To Ace Revenue Recognition? Examples to Learn When to Record Revenue

 Not so fast.

 Cash isn’t revenue.
 Even though the money might be in the bank, you can’t count it as revenue until you’ve earned it.
-Treating cash and revenue the same can be a fatal mistake for any company, whether you’re selling software or groceries.
+Treating cash and revenue the same can be a fatal mistake for any business, whether it is a large, public company selling software or a local private company selling groceries.

 So how do you know when to record your revenue, then, if it’s different for every business?
-To help you out, we’ve put together some revenue recognition examples that show how revenue should be realized for businesses of all kinds.
+To help you out with this financial reporting issue, we’ve put together some revenue recognition examples that show how revenue should be realized for businesses of all kinds.

 Before we get into the examples, though, let’s go over what revenue recognition is and the difference between revenue and cash.

 3. Four common revenue recognition examples